Camtrup/StonkApp/Stonk/README.md

 **Stonk** is built with the library [JSoup](https://jsoup.org).
 Jsoup allows us to scrape and parse data from a website using DOM traversal and CSS selectors.
 Using this we are able to get information about every given stock in real-time.

+## Maven build
+Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+The Maven-build for our app needs at least Java version 14, and JavaFX version 11.

-## SpotBugs and CheckStyle
+## SpotBugs, CheckStyle and JaCoCo
 - Spotbugs has helped with finding unused codes and errors or bugs we were not able to find ourselves.

 - Checkstyle made the code quality much better by helping us keep up with coding standards.

+- We use jacoco whis is a Code Coverage Library, to check how much coerage our tests have.
+Our goal is to have at least 70% test coverage.
 ## How we have Coded

-## Meetings
+### Meetings
-The miniumum requirments we set for ourselves was to meet once a week, but we found it better to meet around 3 times a week to more easily pair code(parr-programmere) and communicate better.
+The miniumum requirments we set for ourselves was to meet once a week, but we found it better to meet around 3 times a week to more easily pair code(parr-programmering) and communicate better.
+We also focused on following the coding commit rules given from [conventionalCommits](https://www.conventionalcommits.org/en/v1.0.0/)

 ### Pair coding
 Pair programming has helped us to higher the quality of the code by prrogramming out loud with a driver and navigator working together.
 We started meeting more often to pair program as much as possible.